sutee82/MilanMobileTrafficpred/README.md

 #### 3. National Holidays

 To account for public holidays that may influence urban activity, a list of national holidays for the Milan region during the observation period has been generated and included.

+## Performed data preprocessing to reduce dataset:
+* Transformed millisecond timestamps into a standard datetime format, localized to 'Europe/Rome'.
+* Only kept the middle 2500 square grid for processing (dropped 75% of the data)
+* Sums up SMS, call, and internet traffic activities based on unique 'Square ID' and time intervals as not interested in country code
+* Merges 'SMS-in'/'SMS-out' into a single 'SMS activity' and 'Call-in'/'Call-out' into 'Call activity' as not interested in direction of the activity
+* Drops original, more granular SMS and call columns after combination.
+* Results are a clean aggregated DataFrame suitable for further analysis and model training.

 ***